FedericoDiMarzo/GravityDrumMachine/README.md

 To create a new galaxy we have to click on "***New Sequence***" from the menu (Fig.6).
 This will generate an entire new galaxy, superimposed  with the previous one.
 You will see the white bar in the middle left now having the possibility of moving through 2 different states, indexing the two currently existing galaxies. every time we want to create a galaxy we have to iterate the process.
-States will increase by 1 every time a new galaxy gets created in the universe.
+States will increase by 1 every time a new galaxy gets created in the universe and decrease by one when destroyed. *Currently there is no limit for the number of states*.

 To remove a galaxy scroll to it and click "***Delete Sequence***" from the menu.